h2r/burlap_rosbridge/README.md

 ##Compiling

-Compiling and management is now performed with Maven.
-If you would like to compile with ant, use the ant branch.
-However, going forward all future updates will requrie Maven.
-If you do not have Maven, you can get it from https://maven.apache.org/download.cgi
+Compiling and management is performed with Maven.

 To compile use